 Custom web design is when a website is created using customised functionalities and design.

 Is it really necessary to pay for a customised WordPress site, when templates can easily be chosen and added to a WordPress install?
-Often WordPress templates look really good from the start.
+Often WordPress templates look really good from the get-go.

 What business owners do not take into account is that templates are frequently not perfect for their company and can be slow to load.